-This module is accredited by the College of Optometrists to provide the Professional Certificate in Medical Retina.
-In addition, this course has been developed to incorporate all of the competencies required, so that on successful passing of the module, optometrists will have an equivalent qualification to the Level 3 Diploma for Health Screeners (Diabetic Eye).
+In addition, this course has been developed to incorporate all of the competencies required, so that on successful passing of the module, you will have an equivalent qualification to the Level 3 Diploma for Health Screeners (Diabetic Eye).
 The course will be run entirely online and will not require attendance in Cardiff for assessment.

 There are CET points available on completion of applicable elements of the module.

 This module runs over one semester.